 Every year, a third of all the food that is produced for people is lost or wasted.
 When edible food is wasted, the raw materials, input and energy used to produce it are also wasted, causing the greenhouse gases and emissions that accelerate eutrophication to have been generated for nothing.

-Fazer is committed to promoting the reduction of food waste in its restaurants, as well as in the bakery and confectionery businesses.
+Fazer is committed to reducing food waste in its restaurants, as well as in the bakery and confectionery businesses.

 The objectives of Fazer's commitment